Jellyfin vs Plex: Which Media Server Should You Use?

-In this article, we will look at Jellyfin vs Plex by comparing them side-by-side.
+In this article, we will look at Jellyfin vs Plex by comparing them side-by-side and helping you select the option that works best for you.
 Jellyfin and Plex are both media streaming services that are self-hosted on many different types of devices.

-From a pure usability standpoint, Jellyfin and Plex offer extremely similar features and allow you to stream media from a central device to client devices.
-That’s a key point, as Jellyfin and Plex are installed as a server, then client devices can connect to them to stream media.
+From a pure usability standpoint, they both offer extremely similar features and allow you to stream media from a central device to client devices.
+That’s a key point, as they both are installed as a server, then client devices can connect to them to stream media.

 If you’re interested in using Jellyfin or Plex, please check out some of our Jellyfin tutorials or Plex tutorials explaining how to set each up!

-Jellyfin vs Plex: Which Media Server Should You Pick?
+Jellyfin vs Plex: Which Media Server Should You Use?

-We’ve compiled a list of the key differences between Jellyfin vs Plex to help you decide which option is best.
+Jellyfin and Plex are two of the biggest names in media server solutions, but there are huge differences in how they work, so we’ve compiled a list of the key differences between Jellyfin and Plex to help you decide which option is best for you.

-When comparing Jellyfin vs Plex in terms of device compatibility, Jellyfin and Plex both must be installed as a server, meaning that you must pick a device that will store your media and install Jellyfin or Plex on that device.
+When comparing Jellyfin vs Plex in terms of device compatibility, both must be installed as a server, meaning that you must pick a device that will store your media and install Jellyfin or Plex on that device.
 The server applications are different than the client applications.

 There are many devices that have installation packages for Jellyfin, however, the list is much smaller than it is for Plex.